-- The completeness of all participants' plans including RPs' activities during the project; - How realistic and achievable are the measurable milestones set by the applicant, including metrics encompassing all work on the project including the work of RPs; - The quality of the project leadership's plans to manage the project including managing the work of all project participants including subrecipients, contractor's etc. to ensure realization of project goals and objectives; and c.
-Contribution to Identity Ecosystem (0 - 15 points).
+- The completeness of all participants' plans during the project; - How realistic and achievable are the measurable milestones set by the applicant, including metrics encompassing all work on the project including all participants; - The quality of the project leadership's plans to manage the project including overseeing the work of all project participants including subrecipients, contractors, etc. to ensure realization of project goals and objectives; and - Alignment of the project plan to producing results consistent with the NSTIC guiding principles c.
+Contribution to Identity Ecosystem (0 - 10 points).